 - Al-Hajar burial complex - Northern Governorate.
 Group of more than 150 sub-terranean tombs cut in rock and covered with capstones.

 - Barbar Temples - Northern Governorate.
 Three temples of Dilmun civilization, built atop each other.
-First was built circa 3000 BC, second - circa 2500 BC and the third - sometimes between 2100 - 2000 BC.
+First was built around 3000 BC, second - around 2500 BC and the third - sometimes between 2100 - 2000 BC.
 Temple had two altars and natural spring.

 - Hamad (Karszakkan) burial mounds, A'ali burial mounds and other sites - Northern Governorate.
 Very impressive sets of many thousands of burial mounds - tumulus.
 Burials have been shaped by the people of Dilmun civilization and other cultures.
 There are 9 more burial fields.